-Visit either one of Belize wonderful Mayan Ruins, Altun Ha or Xunantunich Ruins.
-Belize Jungle Masters are knowledgeable of these archaeological sites.
+Visit either one of Belize’s incredible Archaeological Sites- Altun Ha, Lamanai and Xunantunich Ruins.
+The Jungle Masters are knowledgeable and fond of these archaeological sites.

 Altun Ha (Northern Belize):

-One of the most easily accessible Mayan ruins from Belize City, Altun Ha is a small yet well-preserved site featuring two large central plazas surrounded by midsized pyramids and mounds.
+Altun Ha is one of the most easily accessible Mayan ruins from Belize City.
+It is a small yet well-preserved site featuring two large central plazas surrounded by midsized pyramids and mounds.
 Only a few of the most imposing temples, tombs, and pyramids have been uncovered and rebuilt; hundreds more lie under the jungle foliage.
 Many jade, pearl, and obsidian artifacts have been discovered here, including the unique jade-head sculpture of Kinich Ahau (the Mayan sun god), the largest carved jade piece from the Mayan era.